Phone: 517.339.8253 ext 307

 Dear Fifth Grade Parents and Students,

-My wife Holly and I have three children, Dane (twelve), Gloria (eleven), and Porter (six) years old.
-Dane and Gloria will be at the middle school this year and Porter will be in first grade at Wilkshire.
+My wife Holly and I have three children, Dane (thirteen), Gloria (twelve), and Porter (seven) years old.
+Dane and Gloria will be at the middle school this year and Porter will be in second grade at Murphy as well!
 Mrs. Hatch also works in Haslett as the library coordinator at Rayla.
 She is also a sales associate for Matilda Jane Clothing.
+Our family has a new addition with the arrival of Daisy May Hatch, our beagle!!
+She is super sweet and we love having her in our lives.
 We spend our summers in Bellaire, Michigan on beautiful Torch Lake where our family loves to swim, sail, and spend time with friends.
 During the rest of the year, you will see the Hatch family cheering on the Michigan State Spartans!

 In our classroom, we will promote encouragement and positive reinforcement so all learners will succeed.
 Our classroom procedures and rules will be in place to ensure that all students will be respectful, responsible, and safe.
 By following these rules and procedures, we will provide a classroom environment that produces wonderful results and incredible people.
 It will be a fantastic place to learn.